-To enter the characteristics of the bore in direction A, one can refer to § 9.1 (page 83).
+To enter the characteristics of the bore in direction A, one can refer to section 9.1.
 The characteristics of the bore in direction B can be determined similarly to the ones in direction A, except that the user must pay attention to the sign used: whatever is the direction considered, the tunnel is described the same way: from section N-1 to section N+1.